Take Your Pick!: Box numbers and the prizes

 There were 10 boxes numbered from 1 to 10.
 Three of them would contain booby prizes, one would contain a card awarding a star prize (e.g., a small car or holiday package), and six would contain cards announcing other prizes (e.g., appliances, furniture, or a "treasure chest" of cash (£80 in the Miles series, £500 in the first O'Connor series, £1,000 for the remaining series).
 No-one, including the host, knew which prize was in each box.
 However, the audience was given a preview of the actual prizes, shown on screen, and listed by Bob Danvers-Walker, from off-screen.
 The list always culminated in the announcement of "tonight's star prize".

 Contestants would be asked general-knowledge questions.
 If they answered three out of four questions correctly, they picked a key from a set of ten, corresponding to one of the first ten boxes.
-The host would then try to buy back the key with increasing amounts of cash, up to about £50 (or, in the revival, a number of hundreds of pounds).
-One box also included a key to box 13, which would trigger another round of bidding while the contestant had to choose between their first prize, cash, or box 13 which could have an expensive household item or a booby prize.
+The host would then try to buy back the key with increasing amounts of cash, up to about £50 (or, in the revival, several hundred pounds).
+One box also contained a key to "Box 13," which could hold either a valuable item or a booby prize.
+The host would make a new offer to buy back both that key and the prize in the chosen box; if the contestant turned it down, they had to decide between taking the prize or whatever was in Box 13.